Eusebio Kino: Legacy

 Kino has been honored both in Mexico and the United States, with various towns, streets, schools, monuments, and geographic features named after him.
 The copper silicate mineral Kinoite is named in his honor.
+In 1863, Hans Hermann Behr named the Quino checkerspot, a butterfly, for him.
 In 1965, a statue of Kino sculpted by artist Susanne Silvercruys was donated to the United States Capitol's National Statuary Hall collection, one of two statues representing Arizona.
 A copy of this statue has been in place in front of the Arizona History Museum in Tucson, Arizona since the 1970s.
-Another statue of him stands above Kino Parkway, a major thoroughfare in Tucson.
+Another statue (sculpted by artist Julian Martinez Soto) of him stands above Kino Parkway, a major thoroughfare in Tucson.
 An equestrian statue featuring Kino, donated in 1967 by the Mexican state of Sonora, stands in Wesley Bolin Memorial Plaza across from the Arizona State Capitol in Phoenix.
 A time capsule is encapsuled in the base.
-Another equestrian statue also stands next to the Cathedral in the city of Hermosillo, Sonora, México.
+Another equestrian statue also sculpted by artist Julian Martinez Soto stands next to the Cathedral in the city of Hermosillo, Sonora, México.
 The towns of Bahía Kino, and Magdalena de Kino in Sonora and Ejido Padre Kino in Baja California are named in his honor.
 A park with a statue of Kino resides in the city of Nogales, AZ.
 The largest statue of Kino is located along the US–Mexico border in Tijuana, Baja California.
 Also a wine is named after him (Padre Kino), produced by Pernod Ricard Mexico in Hermosillo, Sonora.
 In 2009, Mexican and American Jesuit provinces and Catholic dioceses, the Jesuit Refugee Service, and the Missionary Sisters of the Eucharist, founded the Kino Border Initiative, a binational migrant service and advocacy organization in Nogales, Arizona and Nogales, Sonora named in his honor.
 A monument to Kino was erected in 2015 in the garden of Piazza Dante, just outside the historic center of Trento, Italy.
 In 1963, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.